Find out more about 2022 UK bank holidays, including what's open when and key dates such as Easter and Christmas.

 However, many local authorities have adopted a standard school year, which is made up of six terms, each of a similar length.
 Find out more about school holidays and half term in London.

 Christmas holidays and closures

 The one time of year when London feels quiet is on Christmas Day (25 December) and Boxing Day (26 December).

-There is no public transport on Christmas Day, and a reduced service on Boxing Day and the Christmas bank holidays.
+Public transport does not operate on Christmas Day and has a reduced service on Boxing Day and the Christmas bank holidays.

 Things to do in London on a bank holiday weekend